 Symptoms: swollen body, especially the abdomen, due to the build-up of fluid in the tissues.

 Cause: environmental, or organ failure.
-“Malawi bloat”, which affects East African mouthbrooding cichlids, is caused by excessive salt (sodium chloride) levels, high nitrates, or unsuitable diet.
+“Malawi bloat”, which affects East African mouthbrooding cichlids, is caused by excessive salt (sodium chloride) levels, high nitrates, or an unsuitable diet.

 Treatment: none; remedying the cause occasionally affects a cure.